lamontacrook/adobe-launch-lab/README.md

 You will also need a webserver to run the websites on either remote or locally (such as through IIS or Apache).
 If you don't have a local webserver running on your machine I would recommend this [Chrome extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb).
 This will allow you to browse to these local websites using your browser.
 You can certainly use whatever webserver you would like as long as you can edit and change the HTML of the files.

-Within this  repository, you should find two directories, [/victory](https://github.com/lamontacrook/adobe-launch-lab/tree/master/victory) and [/apex-app](https://github.com/lamontacrook/adobe-launch-lab/tree/master/victory/apex-app).
-These directories are the sample websites that we will be tagging.
-If you are using [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) you will need to select these directories as we go through the labs.
+Within this  repository, you should find the directory, [/adobe_io](https://github.com/lamontacrook/adobe-launch-lab/tree/master/adobe_io).
+This directory contain webpages that we will be tagging.
+If you are using [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) you will need to select this directory as we go through the labs.

 Since we will be editing HTML, you will want to have an integrated development environment (IDE) installed on your computer.
 I use Visual Studio Code which you can find [here](https://code.visualstudio.com/).
 Other options include [NotePad++](https://notepad-plus-plus.org/downloads/) or [Eclipse](https://www.eclipse.org/downloads/).

 For debugging purposes, we will install two tools.
 First, ensure that you have [Chrome developer tools](https://developers.google.com/web/tools/chrome-devtools) installed.
 Additionally, install the [Experience Cloud Debugger](https://chrome.google.com/webstore/detail/adobe-experience-cloud-de/ocdmogmohccmeicdhlhhgepeaijenapj?hl=en).
 We will be using this to debug the Experience Cloud products.

 For the I/O Runtime exercise, you will need to ensure you have [node.js](https://nodejs.org/en/download/) installed and aio.
 To install aio, after you have installed node.js run the following command in the terminal.